What this site can do for you

 But I still didn’t really understand what.

-This awesome looking building on the left is the hostel in which I lived at my high school.
+This awesome looking building on the left is the hostel in which I lived, with about 80 others, at my high school.

 I eventually graduated with a Bachelor of Arts at the end of 1975 and returned to Rhodesia.